Your dog will be lost without a chip!

 How does it work?

 A tiny microchip about the size of a grain of rice is inserted under your dog’s loose skin, on the back of the neck.
 This gives the dog their own unique code.
-If your dog becomes lost or stolen and is picked up by the dog warden or turns up at a shelter or vet’s office, the microchip can be scanned and matched to the your contact details, which are kept on a database.
+If your dog becomes lost or stolen and is picked up by the dog warden or turns up at a shelter or vet’s office, the microchip can be scanned and matched to your contact details, which are kept on a database.

 Register the chip.